 Flexible Spending Accounts

-A Dependent Care FSA may be used for eligible dependent care (day care, elder care) expenses incurred so that you (or you and your spouse) may work.
+A Dependent Care FSA (PDF) may be used for eligible dependent care (day care, elder care) expenses incurred so that you may work.
+If you are married, your spouse must also work or go to school while you are at work to qualify for this plan.
 Your dependent care expenses must be for the care of one or more qualified dependent(s) but not for dependent health care expenses.
 Qualified dependent(s) for a dependent care FSA may include:

 - Your child(ren) under age 13